Always, just a kid from San Jose.

 I am the Professorial Lecturer of Computational & Quantitative Methods in the journalism program at American University’s School of Communication.

-I am most proud of my students, who have gone on to work at newsrooms like the Washington Post, The LA Times, the Center for Public Integrity, and other local and nonprofit newsrooms.
+I am most proud of my students, who have gone on to work at companies, governments and newsrooms.